-If you have specific accessibility needs, please let us know as soon as possible so that we can collaborate about how best to provide accessibility for you throughout IDC 2020 and future events.
+If you have specific accessibility needs, please let us know as soon as possible so we can collaborate on how to best provide accessibility for you throughout IDC 2021 and future events.

 During the conference, be sure to take breaks in order to care for yourself.
-Pull out your headphones, do a few stretches and a few breathing exercises to get your body and mind moving and stimulated.
+Pull out your headphones and do a few stretches and breathing exercises to get your body and mind moving and stimulated.

 Blind and Visually Impaired

-Our schedule is available in large print on the IDC 2020 website as well as via PDF for physical printing/enlargement.
-Your feedback is incredibly valuable if you have any comments or suggestions.
+Our schedule is available in large print on the IDC 2021 website, as well as via PDF for physical printing/enlargement.
+Your feedback is incredibly valuable.
+If you have any comments or suggestions, please let us know.

 If you need additional assistance, we encourage our attendees to download and use the “Be My Eyes” app.
 The app connects those without impairments via a live video call to “lend their eyesight and support with everyday tasks."
 Visit www.bemyeyes.com for more information.

 Deaf and Hearing Impaired